 - Couple shakes of dried parsley

 - 1 tablespoon of canola oil

-Melt the butter in a large skillet over medium heat and add the onion and green pepper; cook until softened, remove from heat and set aside.
-Toast the bread slices, sprinkle each piece with water to wet them thoroughly and set aside in a bowl for about 2 minutes to soak up the water and soften.
+Melt the 4 tablespoons of butter in a large skillet over medium heat and add the onion and green pepper; cook until softened, remove from heat and set aside.
+Toast the bread slices, sprinkle each piece with water until thoroughly wet; set aside in a bowl for about 2 minutes to soak up the water and soften.
 Pick through the crabmeat to check for stray cartilage and shell; set aside.

 Squeeze out the bread and break it up.
 Add the egg to the bread and mix.
 Add the salt, pepper, Cajun seasoning, Old Bay, parsley and sauteed onion and bell pepper; carefully turn until well mixed.
 Add the crab and gently mix.

-Heat the oil and butter in a skillet over medium to medium high heat.
-Form the crab into 8 patties.
-Pan fry in the hot oil until nicely browned, turn and cook the other side.
+Form the crab into 8 patties, place onto a parchment lined pan and freeze for 15 minutes to firm up.
+When ready to fry, heat the oil and 1 tablespoon of the butter in a skillet over medium to medium high heat.
+Melt the remaining tablespoon of butter and light brush the top of each crab cake.
+Pan fry on both sides in the hot oil until nicely browned.
 Serve with spicy horseradish mustard, spicy mustard sauce, jalapeno cream sauce, remoulade sauce, or comeback sauce.

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Crab Stuffed Potatoes